-- Communications from the authorities: Letters from the Deputy Speaker of the State Great Hural and the Chairperson of the Ad Hoc Committee (October 2019); - Communications from the complainant: October 2019 - Communications addressed to the authorities: Letters addressed to the Deputy Speaker of the State Great and the Chairperson of the Ad Hoc Committee (October 2019) - Communication addressed to the complainant: October 2019 the establishment of a parliamentary ad hoc committee on the case of Mr. Zorig.
+- Communications from the authorities: Letters from the Deputy Speaker of the State Great Hural and the Chairperson of the Ad Hoc Committee (October 2019) - Communication from the complainant: October 2019 - Communications addressed to the authorities: Letters addressed to the Deputy Speaker of the State Great Hural and the Chairperson of the Ad Hoc Committee (October 2019) - Communication addressed to the complainant: October 2019 in March 2019 showing the torture and ill-treatment of two of the convicts, Ms. Chimgee and Mr. Sodnomdarjaa, as well as the establishment of a parliamentary ad hoc committee on the case of Mr. Zorig.
 The two convicts in question were transferred to the prison hospital as a result of the video and a criminal case was opened against intelligence and law enforcement officials allegedly responsible for torturing them.
 Nevertheless, they are still held in detention.